Known Strangers

 Retailers have never held more data on their customers.
 Purchase history, browsing behaviour, returns, redemptions, moments of hesitation.
 Years of signals, accumulated across every touchpoint.
 Enough, in theory, to know each person individually.

 In practice, many retailers greet their best customers like strangers.
 The homepage is the same.
 The email is the same.
 The in-store experience has no memory of anything that came before.
-There may be some segmentation and proportion; there will be some loyalty schemes, but these are often not fully integrated.
+There may be some segmentation and personalisation.
+There will be some loyalty schemes, but these are often not fully integrated.

 Not because the intent isn't there but because the systems weren't built to act on those signals together, in the moment, as one coherent response.